MERLev/reVita/README.md

 - I forgot my custom hotkeys to open menu.
 How do I find it?
   - Open VitaShell and open the file ux0:data/reVita/HOTKEYS.ini.
 "Open menu=" has your hotkeys to open the plugin menu.
 - I've set the startup delay too low on a game and now it crashes when launching it.
 What do I do?
   - Hold (Start) when launching the game.
 It starts the plugin in safe mode, with a blank profile.
-Then load your profile and change the startup delay.
+Then load your profile, change the startup delay and save profile in profile manager.

 ## Fixes for some Apps